ITISFoundation/dockerfiles/README.md

 - `DOCKER_HUB_USER` Docker Hub username
 - `DOCKER_HUB_PASSWORD` Docker Hub token (password usage is not advised)
+- `DOCKER_HUB_TARGET_REGISTRY_NAME` if using an organization might be different then the login credentials

 Projects under workflow:

 - `docker-registry-sync`

+To test locally please you would need to install [act](https://github.com/nektos/act) and use the same secret names as environment variables following in a .env file:

+- DOCKER_HUB_USER
+- DOCKER_HUB_PASSWORD
+- DOCKER_HUB_TARGET_REGISTRY_NAME

 ## Travis workflow